qcuaeh/molalignlib/README.md

 ### Advanced usage

 Most of the options not covered in the basic usage are intended for testing purposes.

-Iteration is enabled by default when biasing is used but it can be disabled with the `-noiter` option:

-    ./bin/molalign tests/r005/Co100.xyz -sort -bias -noiter

 The option `-test` forces the generation of the same stream of random numbers on every run in order to have reproducible results: